Dr Natasha Khovanova

 - ES3C8 System Modelling and Control

 - Phillpott M, Daga S, Higgins R, Lowe D, Krishnan N, Zehnder D, Briggs D, Khovanova N: Dynamic behaviour of donor specific antibodies in the early period following HLA incompatible kidney transplantation.Link opens in a new window Transplant International.
 Apr 2022, doi: https://doi.org/10.3389/ti.2022.10128

 - Khovanov IA, Perry S, Khovanova NA: Asymmetry of synchronisation tongue in persistent sodium plus potassium neuron model.
 Communications in Nonlinear Science and Numerical Simulation.
 Oct 2021, 106071, doi: 10.1109/EMBC44109.2020.9175778.

 - Eichenlaub MM, Saccomani MP, Hattersley JG, Khovanova NA.
-Comment on 'Minimal and Maximal Models to Quantitate Glucose Metabolism: Tools to Measure, to Simulate and to Run in Silico Clinical Trials';.
+Comment on 'Minimal and Maximal Models to Quantitate Glucose Metabolism: Tools to Measure, to Simulate and to Run in Silico Clinical Trials';Link opens in a new window.
 Journal of Diabetes Science and Technology.
 Oct 2021; doi: 10.1177/19322968211053884

 - Daga S, Babu A, Khovanova N, Higgins R. Defining clinically pathogenic HLA-specific antibodies - granular details in characteristics in pre and early time following HLA-antibody incompatible kidney transplantation.
 OBM Transplantation; 5(3):20; 2021. doi:10.21926/obm.transplant.2103151.